 - Degenerative joint disease

-Traumatic spondylolisthesis occurs when an acute, traumatic injury such as a car accident leads to spondylolisthesis.
+Traumatic spondylolisthesis can occur when a car accident leads to spondylolisthesis.

 What are the symptoms of lumbar spondylolisthesis?